MrBig83/MrBig83/README.md

-- 👋 Hi, I’m @MrBig83
+- 👋 Hi, I’m @MrBig83 (Martin)
 - 👀 I’m interested in anything JavaScript, React, C# or GoLang.
 - 🌱 My main language are React with JavaScript/TypeScript.
 - 💞️ I’m looking to collaborate on JS/TS, React and/or C#.
-(Various projects) Any help or tips are always nice. :) Feel free to have a look at my public projects and drop a comment if you´dd like.
-(Any comment would be nice :) )
+(Various projects) Feel free to have a look at my public projects and drop a comment if you´dd like.
 - 📫 Contact: Discord: Mr.Big#5345

 <!---